 This was the starting point.
 The very next day I received a call from an unknown number.
 I was threatened that I would have to eat 22 Salfas tablets if I do not shut my mouth against Barkha Dutt.
 Perhaps the same day I was handed over a notice from IIMC, where I was a student of Hindi Journalism.

-Q: When you were given a show cause notice by your institute, were you scared of your career?
+Q: When you were given a show cause notice by your institute, were you scared about your career prospects?

 Ans: I was disturbed because of back to back threatening calls, but I was not scared.
 I had nothing to lose, so I had no reason to be scared.
 But, let me confess that I turned pessimistic about my career.
 This should not be read as “scared”.